Spider Control Problem?

 Spider Identification & Prevention

-Schedule an inspection of your commercial or residential property.
+Schedule an inspection of your commercial or residential property for spiders.

 Understanding Spiders: What You Need to Know

-SpidersĀ are arachnids notable for their segmented bodies, eight legs, and fangs.
+Spiders are arachnids notable for their segmented bodies, eight legs, and fangs.
 Most spiders have eight eyes, though some species only have six, and they come in a wide range of colors and sizes due to their impressive species diversity.
-Though spiders are very helpful in the environment as they hunt insects, they are frightening to many individuals, and an infestation of these pests on your property is almost always unwanted.
+Though spiders are very helpful in the environment as they hunt insects, they are frightening to many individuals, and a spider infestation of these pests on your property is almost always unwanted.

-TheĀ types of spidersĀ commonly found in our area that property owners need to keep an eye out for include the black widow, brown recluse, wolf, jumping, house, and orb-weaver.
-Our service professionals at ProForce Pest Control will help you identify the spider species on your property.
+The types of spiders commonly found in our service areas of Florida, Georgia, the Carolinas, and Virginia that property owners need to keep an eye out for include the black widow, brown recluse, wolf, jumping, house, and orb-weaver.
+Our spider exterminator professionals at ProForce Pest Control will help you identify the spider species on your property.

 Are spiders dangerous?